mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

  as if the user touches a different text box.

 {:id="PasswordTextBox.TextChanged"} TextChanged()
-: Event raised when the text of the PasswordTextBox is changed, either by the user or the program.
+: Event raised when the text of the `PasswordTextBox` is changed, either by the user or the program.

 ### Methods  {#PasswordTextBox-Methods}

 {:.methods}

 {:id="PasswordTextBox.MoveCursorTo" class="method"} <i/> MoveCursorTo(*position*{:.number})
-: Repositions the cursor of the TextBox before the character at the given 1-indexed position.
-If the given position is larger than the length of the `TextBox`, the cursor will be moved to the end of the text; and if the given position is smaller or equal to 1, the cursor will be moved to the front.
+: Repositions the cursor of the `PasswordTextBox` before the character at the given 1-indexed position.
+If the given position is larger than the length of the `PasswordTextBox`, the cursor will be moved to the end of the text; and if the given position is smaller or equal to 1, the cursor will be moved to the start.

 {:id="PasswordTextBox.MoveCursorToEnd" class="method"} <i/> MoveCursorToEnd()
-: Repositions the cursor to the end of the PasswordTextBox's text.
+: Repositions the cursor to the end of the `PasswordTextBox`'s text.

 {:id="PasswordTextBox.MoveCursorToStart" class="method"} <i/> MoveCursorToStart()
-: Repositions the cursor to the start of the PasswordTextBox's text.
+: Repositions the cursor to the start of the `PasswordTextBox`'s text.

 {:id="PasswordTextBox.RequestFocus" class="method"} <i/> RequestFocus()
 : Request focus to current `PasswordTextBox`.